phpearth/docs/quality/debugging.md

 ### Notices

-Notices will also continue the execution of the script like warnings, but they are important pieces of information in debugging your application.
+Notices will not break the execution of the script (just like with Warnings), but they are important pieces of information for debugging your application.

 ### Fatal errors

-These errors are quite simple to debug.
-Execution of the script halts on fatal error.
-Example of fatal errors include undefined functions, classes and similar.
+These errors are quite simple to debug, due to the script will cease execution when a fatal error occurs.
+Example of fatal errors include undefined functions, classes and so on.

 ```
 Fatal error: Call to undefined function bootstrap() in /var/www/project/index.php on line 23